ooni/probe-cli/Readme.md

 Debian/Ubuntu.
 Once `ooniprobe` is installed, refer to the [user guide](https://ooni.org/support/ooni-probe-cli).

-## Build instructions
+## Developer instructions

-To build `ooniprobe` or other binaries manually, you need to install and use the Go version mentioned by the [GOVERSION](GOVERSION) file.
+This repository requires _exactly_ the Go version mentioned by the [GOVERSION](GOVERSION) file.
 Using a different version of Go _may_ work as intended but is not recommended: we depend on packages forked from the standard library; so, it is